openhab/org.openhab.binding.zwave/doc/elexa/dmms1_0_0.md

 ### Parameter 8: Light Trigger

 255=enable Light sensor
-Use this parameter to enable and disable the light sensor as secondary trigger.
-If this feature is enabled, the Mini Sensor will activate associated devices based on motion AND light level set in parameter 5
+<p&gtUse this parameter to enable and disable the light sensor as secondary trigger.
+If this feature is enabled, the Mini Sensor will activate associated devices based on motion AND light level set in parameter 5</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```0```.